lavabit/magma/docs/magma-build.md

 ## Build the magmad.so library

-Use a terminal to perform these steps and to kick off the build of the `magmad.so` shared library.
-The `linkup.sh` script reference below recreates links to utility scripts in the `~/bin` directory.
-These scripts are used to build and test the magma process.
+All supporting services that the magma server depends on are compiled into a single large shared library named magmad.so.
+Start the build process by using the `linkup.sh` script to add softlinks in the ~/bin directory.
+These utility scripts are used for building and testing the magma server.
+Then use the `build.lib` script to kick off the build of the `magmad.so` shared library.

 	> cd ~/Lavabit/magma.classic/scripts/; ./linkup.sh
 	> cd ~/bin